AscensionGameDev/Intersect-Assets/README.md

 ## Contributing
 We'd love to expand this pack with more assets!
-Please feel free to contirbute assets to this repo via a PR or reaching out to [jcsnider]() via AGD.
+Please feel free to contirbute assets to this repo via a PR or reaching out to [jcsnider](https://www.ascensiongamedev.com/profile/1-jcsnider/) via AGD.
 We have an ongoing wishlist here if you are looking for ideas.

 ## Acknowledgements
+We cannot thank George, PixelFox, Zetasis, Murdoc, Aesthetic, and everyone else who contributed to this pack enoungh.
+Your hard work made all of this possible!
+Thanks again!